superfaceai/cli/README.md

  `lint`  | Lints given profiles and/or maps locally.
  `play`  | Manages and executes interactive playgrounds.
  `init`  | Initializes local folder structure.
+ `install`| Installs capabilities and their AST to a local project.

 ## Development